xaur/decred-proposals/market-makers/arguments.md

 > A coin targeting the store of value (SoV) market needs to reduce entry and exit friction as much as possible in order to build market confidence.
 Likewise, greater market stability will be conducive to more broad usage of DCR as a medium of exchange (MoE). (@jz on [2019-08-10](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd))

 > Another driving factor in our pursuit was the fact that an asset positioned to capture the SoV market needs liquidity.
 If an asset isn’t investable, I.e. liquid enough for investors to move in/out of, it can’t compete with other SoV contenders in the market.
 If you look back at Chris Burniske’s work on the institutional investors case for BTC, he notes that inevitability is one of the hall marks of any asset, and as such, we must prioritize DCR’s liquidity if we expect it to be an SoV.
-This issue is particularly exacerbated by the fact the DCR has such a high stake rate. (@maxbronstein on [2019-08-12](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/29))
+This issue is particularly exacerbated by the fact the DCR has such a high stake rate. (@max\_bronstein on [2019-08-12](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/29))

 ### Pro: Better experience for people selling and buying for DCR

-More practical reformulation of the above.
+A more practical example of MoE use case:

 > Imagine you want to sell me your used car for $5k and I offer to pay you in DCR.
 If I pay you with DCR using the last print as the price and your immediately selling that DCR would result in you receiving $4.5k that would not be a great offer.
 Having a MM there to absorb your sell order very close to the last trade price significantly enhances the user experience, and you get your $5k. (@jz on [2019-08-10](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd))